ianstormtaylor/slate/docs/guides/plugins.md

 ## Helper Plugins vs. Feature Plugins

 Plugins _can_ do anything and everything.
-But that doesn't mean you should build plugins that are thousands of lines long that implement every single feature in your editor—your codebase would become hell to maintain.
+But that doesn't mean you should build a single plugin that is thousands of lines long that implements every single feature in your editor—your codebase would be hell to maintain.
 Instead, just like all modules, you should split them up into pieces with separate concerns.

 A distinction that helps with this is to consider two different types of plugins: "helper plugins" and "feature plugins".